2022 Henry Viscardi Achievement Awards Bestowed

 Recent Posts

-The Viscardi Center, a pioneering institution committed to educating, employing, and empowering people with disabilities, is thrilled to announce the recipients of the international 2023 Henry Viscardi Achievement Awards.
-These prestigious awards honor individuals...
+The Viscardi Center, a visionary organization committed to educating, employing, and empowering people with disabilities, proudly announced the recipients of the international 2024 Henry Viscardi Achievement Awards at its annual Celebrity Night fundraiser on May 16....

 The Viscardi Center